aivillage/llm_router/README.md

 **Objectives:**

 - Simplify and unify the interface across various LLMs
+- Allow for anonymous model names.
+The model names in the API should not be tied to actual model names.
 - Seperate keys and other important information from the competition's endpoint
 - Provide idempotency so that the competition endpoint can safely retry
 - Minimize network traffic